-Alphas – unexplained excess risk-adjusted returns relative to the market’s return – generated by actively managed funds were attributed to the “skill” of portfolio managers, and excess returns from small stocks (Rolf Banz, 1981) and Value stocks (Rosenberg, Reid, & Lanstein, 1985) were seen as anomalous indications that markets were inefficient and were clearly mispricing these assets.
+Alphas – unexplained excess risk-adjusted returns relative to the market's return – generated by actively managed funds were attributed to the “skill” of portfolio managers, and excess returns from small stocks (Rolf Banz, 1981) and Value stocks (Basu, 1977, and Rosenberg, Reid, & Lanstein, 1985) were seen as anomalous indications that markets were inefficient and were clearly mispricing these assets.
 For example, historically, given two diversified portfolios with the same exposure to market beta, one with excess exposure to the Value and Size factors (outsized positions in Value stocks and small-cap stocks) would have outperformed the other one.

 American economists, professors, and Nobel laureates Eugene Fama and Kenneth French deduced that it was more likely that there were more independent risk factors than was the case that markets were inefficient enough for these anomalies to persist.
-Enter the Fama French 3 Factor Model in the early 1990’s, which identified small stocks and Value stocks as additional, independent sources of risk.
-Small stocks are riskier than large stocks, and Value stocks are riskier than Growth stocks (Value refers to stocks with low prices relative to their fundamental book values).
+Enter the Fama French 3 Factor Model in the early 1990's, which identified small stocks and Value stocks as additional, independent sources of risk.

-Overweighting these relative to their market weights has paid a premium historically, compensating investors for taking on more risk.
+Overweighting these types of stocks relative to their market weights has paid a premium historically, compensating investors for taking on more risk.
 Specifically, the Size premium refers to the returns of small stocks minus the returns of large stocks, known as small minus big or SmB.
 Similarly, the Value factor is high book value stocks minus low book value stocks, written as high minus low or HmL.

 The Fama French 3 Factor Model boosted the explanatory power from about 67% for the single-factor CAPM to roughly 90%, but there were still more sources of risk to be identified.